 HIPAA Security Rule

-The encryption standard is confusing because it is defined as an addressable requirement which should be implemented if it is a reasonable and appropriate safeguard for the protection of ePHI.
+The encryption standard is confusing because it is defined as an addressable requirement.
+This means it should be implemented if it is a reasonable and appropriate safeguard for the protection of ePHI.
 The entity may determine it is the best safeguard in its risk management of the confidentiality integrity and availability of ePHI.
 Consequently, an organization should consider the use of this and implement it in its management of ePHI.
 This must then be documented in the plan.

 No Specific Requirements

 When the Security Rule was enacted, it was recognized there were rapid advances in technology.
 Consequently, it would be very difficult to give guidelines that change regularly.
 For this reason, they chose not to require specific safeguards that could be soon outdated.
 It is up to the organization to do a careful risk assessment.
 Based on this they may create the appropriate mechanism to protect ePHI.
 Presently the use of encryption of ePHI is an effective tool.
 It is a good safeguard for the safe transmission of email and texts through the cloud.
 In many cases this has become the standard for the transmission of sensitive data in healthcare and in the business world.